stanfordnlp/CoreNLP/_pages/tokensregex.md

 java -Xmx2g edu.stanford.nlp.examples.TokensRegexDemo -annotators tokenize,ssplit,pos -rulesFiles basic_ner.rules -inputText basic_ner.txt
 ```

-Note: in this command we are only running tokenize,ssplit,pos,lemma, so the CoreLabels will have
+*Note*: in this command we are only running tokenize,ssplit,pos so the CoreLabels will have
 “null” for the NER token unless our rules find patterns in the input sentences.
-Also remember that
+Also remember that the
 Java code specifies to create sentences based on newlines, so the input file is interpreted as one-sentence-per-line.

 You should see this output: